Paula Ackerman: Early life

+In the mid-1930s, she served as the Mississippi president of the National Federation of Temple Sisterhoods (NFTS), a nationwide group for Jewish women affiliated with synagogues.
+NFTS is now known as Women of Reform Judaism (WRJ) and a major arm of Reform Judaism.
+From 1939 to 1945, she served on the organization's executive board.

+As early as the 1930s, she was occasionally leading services at Temple Beth Israel in Meridian, Mississippi, where her husband was the rabbi.
+After his death from a heart attack, she became their leader and de facto rabbi from 1951 to 1953.

-She continued to lead the congregation until a replacement was found in September 1953, although she was never formally ordained.
+She continued to lead the congregation at Beth Israel until a replacement was found in September 1953, although she was never formally ordained.

+The rabbinic functions undertaken by Ackerman that were publicly reported in the press include the offication of a wedding in Meridian in 1953 and a funeral in 1961.
+Because her work included performing marriages and funerals, the state legally recognized her status as a religious leader.

 Regarding her chances of being selected for the job, Ackerman wrote to a friend, "I also know how revolutionary the idea is—therefore it seems to be a challenge that I pray I can meet.
 If I can just plant a seed for the Jewish woman's larger participation—if perhaps it will open a way for women students to train for congregational leadership—then my life would have some meaning."
 A woman would not be ordained in Reform Judaism until 1972, when Sally Priesand was formally made a rabbi.
 Ackerman later performed services at her home temple, Temple Beth-El in Pensacola, from 1962 until a replacement was found nine months later.

 Later life and death

 In 1981, Ackerman moved from Pensacola to Atlanta, Georgia.
 She died in Thomaston, Georgia on January 12, 1989, aged 95.